wxie2017/wxie2017.github.io/pages/speech/be_nice_2.md

 To be nice is to be positive.
 We all want a relaxed, no-tension environment.
 But sometime there is a conflict and there can be opinions I disagree like in the wolves game.
 To be nice is particularly necessary in these situations.
-For example, in a Toastmasters meetings, an evaluator may use some strong words on my speech, I may feel uncomfortable.
+For example, in a Toastmasters meeting, my evaluator may use some strong words on my speech, I may feel uncomfortable.
 But I should still give my appreciation.
 Anyway, the evaluator is another human being, just like myself.
 She just intended to help me regardless of which word she uses in her evaluation.